bhupeshwar/TensorFlow-Tutorial-By-Bhupeshwar-Pathania/README.md

 Step 2 − A user can pick up any mechanism to install TensorFlow in the system.
 I recommend “pip” and “Anaconda”.
 Pip is a command used for executing and installing modules in Python.

-Before you install TensorFlow, you need to install Anaconda framework in our system.
+Before you install TensorFlow, you need to install Anaconda framework in your system.

 ![image](https://github.com/user-attachments/assets/ec703e69-ec74-4dd1-8fe9-e074ce527d14)